 Core photo analysis

 We digitized 49 deformed layers from 12 scale photos of split cores.
-The logarithmic function was able to model most layers well (median r2 of 0.84), but modeled some layers poorly.
-This suggests that deformation forces other than those modeled by the logarithmic function are also acting on sediments during coring, and that these forces may not be applied predictably.
+The logarithmic function modeled most layers well (median r2 of 0.84), but some layers poorly.
+This suggests that deformation forces other than those modeled by the logarithmic function also act on sediments during coring, and that these forces may not be applied predictably.
 The b coefficient ranged from 0.15 to 5.24, with a median of 0.78 (Fig. 4).
 We chose 0, 0.5, 1, and 2 as coefficients for our model to produce a reasonable summary of the deformation that was observed (Fig. 5).
-Many deformed core photos that were analyzed were of cores collected by percussion coring, which can produce intense convex upward deformation (Reasoner 1993), however photos of split gravity cores also contained observable deformation.
+Many analyzed photos of deformed cores were of cores collected by percussion coring, which can produce intense, convex upward deformation (Reasoner 1993), however photos of split gravity cores also contained observable deformation.

 Deformation model

-Slice thicknesses of 0.1 cm, 0.5 cm, and 1 cm were modeled with a core barrel diameter of 6.5 cm.
-When d=0, d0 values ranged from 0 cm to -4 cm and were more negative with increasing deformation (Fig. 6; Fig. 7).
-Slices represented a wider range of d0 values with increasing deformation (Fig. 7; Fig. 8), and when deformation was >0.5, slice sizes smaller than 1 cm did not result in decreasing the range of d0 values.
+Slice thicknesses of 0.1 cm, 0.5 cm, and 1 cm were modeled with a core-barrel diameter of 6.5 cm.
+When d=0, d0 values ranged from 0 cm to -4 cm and were more negative with increasing deformation (Figs. 6 and 7).
+Slices represented a wider range of d0 values with increasing deformation (Figs. 7 and 8), and when deformation was >0.5, slices smaller than 1 cm did not decrease the range of d0 values.
 In the model, d0 values of high magnitude were concentrated in the outer few millimeters of the section.

 Effect on paleolimnological data